Potter spent 14 years at the commission but made the comments at a recent Spreydon-Cashmere Community Board meeting.

 Potter called on Housing New Zealand to re-house and reimburse "every single person" evicted from their home due to botched meth testing.

-"We should not be as punitive to people who are poor.
+"We should not be as punitive to poor people.
 They [Housing New Zealand] evicted these people through no fault of their own," she said.